How to print a large image across multiple Word pages

 • In Word 2016 and later versions, it usually appears as "Design" or "Format".

 Within that menu, look for the "Size" option.
 From there you can choose different paper formats.
-It's quite common to use the size Letter (21,59 x 27,94 cm)which is slightly more square than A4 and might be a better fit if you want a poster-style sign.
+It's quite common to use Letter size (21,59 x 27,94 cm) , which is slightly more square than A4 and might be a better fit if you want a poster-style sign.
 However, you can use whatever size matches the paper you have in your printer.

-Once inserted, select the image and drag from the corners to enlarge it until it completely fills the pagerespecting the format.
-It's better to use the corners than the sides to maintain the original proportions and prevent the photo from becoming distorted.
+Once inserted, select the image and drag from the corners to enlarge it until it fills the entire page , maintaining the original format.
+It's better to use the corners than the sides to preserve the original proportions and prevent the photo from becoming distorted.

 On many printers, within the advanced or page layout settings, you'll see something like "Multiple Pages," "N-in-1," or "Poster."
-In that section, you need to find the setting that indicates... how the image will be divided into rows and columns of leaves, For example:
+In that section, you need to find the setting that determines how the image will be divided into rows and columns of paper , for example:

 • 2x2 (the image is spread over 4 sheets).